kdgdkd/MIDItema/README.md

 # MIDItema

-A terminal-based bar counter and song arranger, broadcasting song-part changes via OSC.
+A terminal-based, live-performance song arranger and bar counter, broadcasting song-part changes via OSC.

 ## Core Concept

-MIDItema listens to an external master clock (like a DAW, hardware sequencer, or our companion tool midimaster) and uses that timing information to step through a pre-defined song structure.
+MIDItema listens to an external master clock (like a DAW, hardware sequencer, or our companion tool MIDImaster) and uses that timing information to step through a pre-defined song structure, or jump dynamically between parts on command.

-It will show a bar-countdown for the current part of the song, allowing the user to know in advance when the next change in the song is ocurring.
+It will show a bar-countdown for the current part of the song, allowing the user to know in advance when the next change in the song is occurring.

-Changes are also broadcast with OSC, so they can be read by other applications.
+Changes are also broadcast with OSC, so they can be read by other applications (for example, with MIDImod).

 ## Features

+- **Dynamic Part Jumping:** The core feature for live performance.
+Program jumps to the next/previous part, restart the current section, or go to any specific part of the song.

+- **Quantized Actions:** Jumps are not immediate.
+They are scheduled as a **pending action** and executed with musical precision, aligned to the next bar, to the next 8-bar/16-bar section, or even instantly on the next beat.

+- **Flexible Control Scheme:** Use single-key presses for both fixed actions (e.g., "jump to the next part, quantized to the bar") and global-mode actions.

-- **Bar-countdown:** Shows the number of bars left in the current part of the song.
+- **Bar-countdown:** Shows the number of bars left in the current part of the song, so you can prepare for changes.

 - **MIDI Clock Slave:** Synchronizes perfectly to any standard MIDI clock source.

 - **JSON-based Song Structure:** Define your entire song structure, parts, and lengths in simple, human-readable JSON files.

-- **Advanced Repetition Logic:** Control exactly when parts repeat using flexible patterns (e.g., "play only once," "play every other time," "play twice, then skip twice").
+- **... including Advanced Repetition Logic:** Control exactly when parts repeat using flexible patterns (e.g., "play the Intro only once," "play every other time," "play twice, then skip twice").

-- **Visual TUI:** A clean, full-screen terminal interface provides a clear overview of the current state.
+- **Visual TUI:** A clean, full-screen terminal interface provides a clear overview of the current state and information on the part, including a moving step sequencer showing the bars in the current part, elapsed time, the active quantization mode and any pending action.

-- **OSC Broadcasting:** Sends detailed OSC messages on every part change, allowing for easy integration with other creative software (Resolume, TouchDesigner, VCV Rack, etc.).
+- **OSC Broadcasting:** Sends detailed OSC messages on every part change, allowing for easy integration with other creative software (MIDImod, Resolume, TouchDesigner, VCV Rack, etc.).

-- **Remote Transport Control:** Can send Start/Stop commands to a master device, allowing you to control your entire setup from one terminal (best integrated with MIDImaster).
+- **Remote Transport Control:** Can send Start/Stop commands to a master clock (that receives transport signals), allowing you to control the song performance from the single terminal.

 - **Configurable:** All I/O ports and OSC settings are defined in a simple configuration file.

-## How It Works

-1. **Listen:** MIDItema connects to a MIDI input port and listens for MIDI Clock messages.

-2. **Count:** It uses the incoming clock ticks to count beats and bars according to the loaded song file's structure.

-3. **Sequence:** When a part finishes, it determines the next part to play based on the defined repeat_pattern logic.

-4. **Broadcast:** As soon as a new part begins, it sends an OSC message with the new part's details to a configurable IP address and port.

-5. **Control (Optional):** It can also send Start/Stop messages to a separate MIDI output port to remotely control the master clock source.

 ## Installation